Why the International Baccalaureate

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 LFSF is expanding its high quality bilingual offer, adding an IB* powered international track (iTrack) to its offer: students and families can now choose between two tracks!
 Learn more about the International Track and which one of these programs is a best fit for you!

 The IB provides an approach to education that enables students to make sense of the complexities of the world around them, as well as equipping them with the skills and dispositions needed for taking responsible action for the future.
 It allows for education to cross disciplinary, cultural, national and geographical boundaries, and champions critical engagement, stimulating ideas and meaningful relationships.

-Similarly to the international AEFE network, the IB is globally renowned for excellence.
+Similarly to the international AEFE network, the IB is globally renowned for its excellence.

 There are IB World Schools in over 150 countries/territories and over 5,000 IB World Schools worldwide.
-Universities across the globe recognize the strength of our Diploma Programme (DP).
+Universities across the globe recognize the strength of our Diploma Program (DP).

 - It encourages students of all ages to think critically and challenge assumptions

 - It develops independently of government and national systems, incorporating quality practice from research and our global community of schools